janus-idp/backstage-plugins/plugins/ocm/README.md

    `yarn start`

-The previous steps are meant for local development, and you can find the setup inside the [/dev](./dev) directories of the individual plugins.
+The previous steps are meant for local development and you can find the setup inside the [/dev](./dev) directories of the individual plugins.